zenome/BundleBus/README.md

 - When releasing the output, a developer do same thing every time.
   - Download source files from a repository
   - Make a output( = bundle)
-  - Upload it to the customer server(We call it 'release').
+  - Upload it to the customer server(We call it `release`).
   - Validation team download it and do their job.
-  - If everything is ok, then that bundle is relocated to specific place for end-user to download it.(We call it 'deploy').
+  - If everything is ok, then that bundle is relocated to specific place for end-user to download it.(We call it `deploy`).
 - When deploying the output, a developer have to connect server and change the location.

 ## Solve
 - We provide a backend which provides to control bundle version, build, release and deploy.
-- We provide a Command Line Interface which provides to simply do 'release' and 'deploy'.
+- We provide a Command Line Interface which provides to simply do `release` and `deploy`.
 So what developers have to do is just enter cli command to release/deploy their product.
 - We provide a iOS/Android client library for effective download/merge a newer bundle version.

 # Components